bigcspecv/bitburner-save-editor-2/LLM-CONTEXT.md

 - **Faction discovery values**: Real saves use `"known"`, `"unknown"`, and `"rumored"` (not `"rumor"`); normalize `"rumor"` to `"rumored"` if encountered.
 - **VersionSave type**: The stringified value parses to a JSON number (e.g., `"43"` -> `43`); accept numeric or string inputs but coerce to a number during parsing.
 - **Player multipliers**: These are derived (augs/bitnode/source files/entropy) and should remain read-only; if displayed before recalculation wiring exists, label as informational/not recalculated yet.
+- **Multiplier calculator**: `src/lib/multiplier-calculator.ts` recomputes all player multipliers from Source-File 1/2/5 (see field coverage), BitNode HackingLevelMultiplier (where applicable), exploit bonuses (1.001^exploits on eligible fields), and augs we currently map (NFG across all, BitWire, Neurotrainer I exp bonuses, Synaptic Enhancement Implant hacking_speed) plus donation bonus.
+Player section shows saved vs computed multipliers with rounding/tolerance; vitest in `src/lib/multiplier-calculator.test.ts`.
+- **Player skill levels**: All skill levels (hacking/combat/cha) are recomputed from EXP and multipliers on load; editing level values in the save has no lasting effect.
+UI should treat levels as read-only and surface EXP editing instead.

 ---